 Clicking this button will send a consent inquiry to applicant's mailbox.
 The applicant will be able to Approve or Decline the inquiry using the buttons in the email they received.

-Once an applicant has provided their consent, the consent can be revoked using "Revoke consent" button.
+The consent can be revoked using "Revoke consent" button.

 Revoking consent will immediately anonymise the private information of this applicant.